jkvamsi/jkvamsi.github.io/README.md

-# jkvamsi.github.io

-##Education: Master's in Cybersecurity from University of Tampa
+## Education: Master's in Cybersecurity from University of Tampa